SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.ArrayOptions.ColumnOption-type.md

 If you specify this option, the SLElement process will automatically fill this column with the display keys of the rows.

-The display key is composed either via displayColumn or via the naming option.
+The display key is composed either via NamingFormat or via the naming option (or displayColumn).
 If neither is defined, the index will be used.
 Note that trending/alarming on this column is not possible.

 > [!NOTE]
 >